 e hope you will find them useful to engage you and your child in constructive conversation about e-safety.

-This film accompanies the Safer Internet Day education pack for parents and carers created for Safer Internet Day 2018 although it is also useful for this year.
-The film looks at what is important in digital parenting and signposts parents and carers to resources they might find useful.
+This film accompanies the Safer Internet Day education pack for parents and carers created for Safer Internet Day 2018.
+However, it is still a relevant film that looks at what is important in digital parenting and signposts parents and carers to resources they might find useful.

 CBBC - Children's guide to staying safe online